Bold and Easy Autumn Leaves Coloring Pages, Simple Thick Lines (Free Printables)

 Most colorists drift between the groups depending on their mood, starting with a simple single leaf and working up to a full cozy scene.

-Why these easy autumn leaves coloring pages feel so relaxing
+What you get in these easy autumn leaves coloring pages

 How to print bold and easy autumn leaves coloring pages at home